Benefits & pensions

-Both employer and employee have to pay contributions to the Social Security in Portugal to cover different protections (sick leave payment, maternity leave payment, unemployment benefit and retirement pension).
-The employer must withhold the contribution due by the employee and deliver both contributions (employer and employee) to the Social Security every month.
+Both employer and employee must pay contributions to social security in Portugal to cover different protections (ie, sick leave payment, maternity leave payment, unemployment benefit and retirement pension).
+The employer must withhold the contribution due by the employee and deliver both contributions – employer and employee – to social security every month.

-Current general rates are 11% of the gross wage for the employee and 23.75% for the employer.
+Current general rates are 11 percent of the gross wage for the employee and 23.75 percent for the employer.

-Employees with a minimum contributory period (15 years) qualify for a retirement pension at age 66 and 5 months (or earlier in case of involuntary long-term unemployment or for some professions) or in cases of total incapacity.
+Employees with a minimum contributory period (ie, 15 years) qualify for a retirement pension at age 66 and 4 months (2023/2024) (or earlier in case of involuntary long-term unemployment or for some professions) or in cases of total incapacity.
 Possibility of a paid pre-retirement agreement between employer and employees aged over 55.

-Employers have no legal obligation to provide complementary/supplementary social benefits in addition to the social coverage provided for by the social public scheme.
+Employers have no legal obligation to provide complementary or supplementary social benefits in addition to the social coverage provided for by the social public scheme.
 However, some companies – mostly large companies or multinational companies who have their own schemes worldwide – set up and provide private complementary health and pension schemes to their employees.